Darrkhan/ArchLinux-Workflow/README.md

 While I may not consider myself an expert at ricing, I've put effort into creating a clean and efficient configuration.
 I have opted for Hyprland with Waybar and nwg-drawer, a combination that I find particularly effective on Wayland, addressing all my requirements.
 Both Wlogout and Swaylock function seamlessly and can be customized easily.

-Explore my dotfiles within this repository, where you may also find a script for installation, provided my motivation aligns.
+Explore my dotfiles within this repository.

 ## Software